commercetools/ui-kit/switches/toggle/README.md

 #### Description

-A `Toggle` is an element which indicates an checked or non checked status and notifies with a value accordingly.
+A `Toggle` is an element which indicates an checked or non checked business logic status and notifies with a value accordingly.
 It is similar to the `Checkbox` but is styled like a switch.